The Manin constant and the modular degree: The differential determined by a newform lies in the -lattice

 where $d_*$ (resp.,~$e_*$) is the valuation of the different (resp.,~the ramification index) of the indicated subextension.
-This inequality is immediate from the tower formula for the different \cite{Ser79}*{III, \S4, Prop.~8}.
+This inequality is immediate from the tower formula for the different \cite{Ser79}*{Chapter III, Section 4, Proposition 8}.
 To likewise deduce that also $\omega_f \in H^0((\sX_\Gamma)_{\cO_K}, \Omega)$, one uses \Cref{integral-KS} instead. \epf